magenta-aps/mox/README.rst

   ]
   ...

-As we can se, the update operation will merge the incomming fragment with the 'Egenskaber' of the current registration according to the 'virknings' periods stipulated.
+As we can se, the update operation will merge the incoming fragment with the 'Egenskaber' of the current registration according to the 'virknings' periods stipulated.
 The 'Egenskaber' fields not provided in the incomming fragment, will be left untouched.
 If you wish to clear/delete particular 'Egenskaber' fields, see